-The first option is copy-editing, where I check not only grammar, but also style.
+In copy editing, I check not only grammar, but also style.
 Here, as with translation, the goal is to get your text to sound as natural and “English” as possible.
-Depending on the author’s wishes, I can include a revision of the text’s formatting as well.
+Depending on the author’s wishes, a revision of the text’s formatting can be included in the editing process as well.

 I also offer the revision of bibliographies and citations in order to make sure that everything is consistent.
 While this does not include researching the author’s sources, I do comment on citations that might need to be double-checked.